yumjoo/C-GBDL/README.md

 ...
 ...
 ```
-i.e., 'train_AtriaSeg.txt' and 'test_AtriaSeg.txt'
+i.e., 'train_AtriaSeg.txt' and 'test_AtriaSeg.txt'.
-In addition, some path names in train.py need to be modified as necessary.
+In addition, some path names in train.py may need to be modified as necessary.

 Training